Brollyy/RagnaRuneString/README.md

 2. Double rune section.
 3. N runes in a row section.

 Each section begins with a leading varint specifying the number of rows in that section.
-Row timing is encoded as varint of the original rune time multiplied by 1024 and rounded down - this is a lossy transformation, although the error is unnoticeable for all intents and purposes.
+Row timing is encoded as varint of the original rune time multiplied by 10000 and rounded to the nearest integer - this is a lossy transformation that ensures that the first 4 decimal digits will always match with the original timing when rounded.

 ##### Single rune section